Customer Service 1800156 833 or Contact Us

 YOUNG HEARTS PROJECT

-We donate $5 from every pair of full price Deuce sneakers sold to our charity initiative the Young Hearts Project and our giving partners Great Potentials and Youthline; to date we’ve raised over $768,850 and we’re incredibly proud.
+We donate $5 from every pair of full price Deuce sneakers sold to our charity initiative the Young Hearts Project and our giving partners Great Potentials and Youthline; to date we’ve raised almost $900K and we’re incredibly proud.

 Giving back has always been at the centre of our business, and it’s a value driven by our Managing Director Shane Anselmi; moved by the issues facing young Kiwis, he launched the Young Hearts Project in 2013 as a way for Deuce and the Overland Footwear Group to give back directly to the community, providing empowerment, support and inspiration.